HoucemNaffati/A-Software-Craftsmanship-KATA/Spec.md

 # Timed Message Generator

-Use a clock, interpret values so you can every second
+Use a clock, interpret values of the seconds:

    - If the second is **not** divisible by 10(except for 0)
        FizzBuzz: